-The Dayton-Wright AFCEA chapter holds monthly luncheons, an annual Casino Night, Golf Tournament, Air Force Logistics Information Technology Summit, technology forums, networking events and many Young AFCEAN events.
+The Dayton-Wright Chapter of AFCEA holds monthly luncheons, an annual Casino Night, Golf Tournament, Wright IT Summit (WITS), technology forums, networking events and many Emerging Leader events.

 Proceeds from our Chapter events and activities support many local scholarship and educational programs designed to foster a pipeline and interest for science, technology, engineering and mathematics (STEM).

 Education is an AFCEA core value.
-The AFCEA Dayton–Wright Chapter, in partnership with the AFCEA Educational Foundation, presents and average of $35,000 annually in scholarships, grants and awards to students in the "hard" sciences.
+The Dayton–Wright Chapter of AFCEA, in partnership with the AFCEA Educational Foundation, presents and average of $35,000 annually in scholarships, grants and awards to students in the "hard" sciences.
 This includes students in traditional university degree programs, ROTC programs, regional K-12 STEM schools, STEM teachers and other educational settings.

-The following are some of the many ways AFCEA and Dayton Wright Chapter support the community and provide educational awards to deserving students.
+The following are some of the many ways the Dayton-Wright Chapter of AFCEA supports the community and provides educational awards to deserving students.

-The Dayton-Wright Chapter, originally chartered on February 14, 1948 under the U.S. Veterans Signal Association and the American Signal Corps Association received its official updated Charter of Incorporation from AFCEA International on November 21, 1984.
-Today, with over 600 members, our Chapter remains a venue where government, military, industry and academia can come together.
+The Dayton-Wright Chapter of AFCEA, originally chartered on February 14, 1948 under the U.S. Veterans Signal Association and the American Signal Corps Association received its official updated Charter of Incorporation from AFCEA International on November 21, 1984.
+Today, with over 500 members and over 5000 subscribers, our Chapter remains a venue where government, military, industry and academia can come together.